opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 Yes - as webhooks are a Storage mode feature, your data is [end-to-end encrypted](https://guide.form.gov.sg/AdvancedGuide.html#how-does-end-to-end-encryption-work) as with all Storage mode responses.
 Our [software development kit](https://github.com/opengovsg/formsg-javascript-sdk) (SDK) provides instructions on setting up your receiving system to
 - verify that each submission was sent by Form and not any other server
 - decrypt submissions using the secret key that only you own

+If you are required to validate webhook calls by whitelisting a fixed origin IP, please whitelist FormSG (52.76.82.38) and provide us your IP addresses through our Form support.
+If your agency can validate FormSG webhook calls based on payload and signature, there is no action required.

 ### How do I set up webhooks for my form?